coder/coder/docs/templates/parameters.md

 ## Mutability

-Immutable parameters can be only be set in these situations:
+Immutable parameters can only be set in these situations:

 - Creating a workspace for the first time.
 - Updating a workspace to a new template version.
 This sets the